prof-rossetti/georgetown-opim-243-201901/notes/python/datatypes/lists.md

 arr #> ["a", "b", "c", "d", "e"]
 ```

-Remove an element from a list by providing the index of the item you would like to remove:
+Remove an element from a list by specifying the index of the item you would like to remove:

 ```python
 arr = ["a", "b", "c", "d"]